harveyt/moysetutoring/content/post/Naja82.md

 whether he is bored or hungry.
 Probably both, but also starting to feel a tad antsy.
 When the lockdown was ordered, there wasn't much to do, other than wrestle his work computer into he back of a taxi and set it up at home.
 He had all the wires and bits of kit that he needed to keep going without skipping a beat.
-Admittedly he did take the time to give his desk its annual clean, and put Julie in a less precarious position, since he didn't want to water his work computer as well as the spider plant.
+Admittedly, he did take the time to give his desk its annual clean, and put Julie in a less precarious position, since he didn't want to water his work computer as well as the spider plant.
 He wanders over to the window, where he has a view of the street.